The Meaning Behind Dreams About Cats

 This could mean that the man thinks the opposite sex finds him attractive.
 It may also be a representation that he feels comfortable in his relationships with women.

-What Does It Mean if a Cat Is Purring or Climbing on a Man?
+What Does It Mean If a Cat Is Hissing or Scratching?

 This could mean that he feels rejected by women or that his current relationships with women are strained.
 He might also feel that the women in his life are hard to please, not to be trusted, overbearing, or just downright mean, in which case the dream may mean it is time to reassess his relationships.